The Daimonji Fire Festival

 How Daimonji takes place

-Starting from 8pm, five fires are lit on five different mountains within minutes apart from one another.
-The first fire is lit on Mount Nyoigatake.
-It takes the form of the kanji which means both ‘great’ and ‘large’.
+At 20:00, five fires are lit on five different mountains within minutes apart from one another.
+The first fire, on Mount Nyoigatake, takes the form of the kanji character, which means both ‘great’ and ‘large’.

 The second fire, which starts 5 minutes after the first, is lit on Mount Matsugasaki.
-This fire takes on the form of the kanji characters which spell out the words ‘wondrous dharma’.
-The third fire, on Mt.
-Mukou, simply takes on the form of a boat.
-On Daihoku-San the kanji for ‘large’ is used again, followed by the symbol of Torri shrine gates on Mount Mandara-San.
+This fire takes on the form of the kanji characters, which spell out the words ‘wondrous dharma’.
+The third, on Mt.
+Mukou, takes on the form of a boat.
+On Daihoku-San, the kanji for ‘large’ is used again, followed by the symbol of Torri shrine gates on Mount Mandara-San.

-From the lighting of the first fire to the last takes approximately 20 minutes and each burns for a total of 30 minutes.
+From the lighting of the first fire to the last takes about 20 minutes and each burns for 30 minutes.

 Where and how to enjoy the Daimonji fire festival

-There are a number of locations throughout Kyoto from where you can enjoy the Daimonji Fire Festival.
+There are several locations throughout Kyoto where you can enjoy the Daimonji Fire Festival.
 We will list the available options below.

 Top Floor Restaurants: Many of the downtown Kyoto City hotels have a restaurant on the top floor.
-This is a great option because most offer a 360 degree view and you can enjoy the views of each mountain fire while having a romantic dinner.
+It’s a great option because most offer a 360-degree view, and you can enjoy the views of each mountain fire while having a romantic dinner.
 If you plan to go this route, be sure to make a reservation well in advance because these restaurants are always fully booked on the night.

 Hotel Viewing Spots: Many hotels, especially those in the downtown Nakagyo ward, sell viewing tickets for the night.
 Ticket prices vary but can get very expensive – especially those who offer views of all five fires.

-The Kamo River Banks: Join thousands of other spectators on the banks of Kamo River north from Sanjo station.
-It’s a lovely and lively atmosphere where you can enjoy good food and drinks with others while enjoying the view of burning kanji on the mountains.
+The Kamo River Banks: Join thousands of other spectators on the banks of Kamo River, north from Sanjo station.
+It’s a lovely and lively atmosphere where you can enjoy good food and drinks with others while enjoying the view of burning kanji in the mountains.